Differentially Private Bilevel Optimization: Proofs

 \begin{proof} By definition, $\bx_{t+1}=\arg\min_{\bu\in\Xcal} \left\{\sinner{\tnab_t,\bu}+\frac{1}{2\eta}\norm{\bx_{t}-\bu}^2\right\}$.
 Hence, by the first-order optimality criterion, for any $\bu\in\Xcal:$

 In particular, setting $\bu=\bx_{t}$ yields

 which proves the claim since $\eta>0$. \end{proof}

-With the lemmas above in hand, we are now ready to prove \propref{prop: outer alg}.
+With the lemmas above in hand, we are now ready to prove Proposition~\ref{prop: outer alg}.
 Note that by construction, the algorithm returns the index $t$ with minimal $\norm{\rho_t}$.
-Further note that $\norm{\rho_t-\Gcal_t}\leq\norm{\delta_t}$ by \lemref{lem: G is Lip}, thus
+Further note that $\norm{\rho_t-\Gcal_t}\leq\norm{\delta_t}$ by Lemma~\ref{lem: G is Lip}, thus

-where the last inequality is due to \lemref{lem: small delta}, hence it suffices to bound $\norm{\rho_{t_\out}}$ (which is the quantity measured by the output rule).
+where the last inequality is due to Lemma~\ref{lem: small delta}, hence it suffices to bound $\norm{\rho_{t_\out}}$ (which is the quantity measured by the output rule).
 To that end, by smoothness, we have for any $t\in\{0,1,\dots,T-2\}:$

-where the last inequality followed by applying \lemref{lem: rho 2} and Cauchy-Schwarz.
+where the last inequality followed by applying Lemma~\ref{lem: rho 2} and Cauchy-Schwarz.
 Rearranging, and recalling that $\eta=\frac{1}{2L}$, hence $1<2-L\eta$ and also $\frac{1}{\eta}=2L$, we get that

 Summing over $t\in\{0,1\dots,T-1\}$, using the telescoping property of the right hand side, and dividing by $T$ gives that